Vidyasagar University

-It was founded by the mathematician and statistician from the University of Cambridge, Anil Kumar Gain.
+It was founded by the University of Cambridge mathematician and statistician Anil Kumar Gain.

 History

 The university was established on 29 September 1981 by the Vidyasagar University Act 1981 (West Bengal Act XVIII of 1981) of the state of West Bengal to commemorate Pandit Iswar Chandra Bandyopadhyay, also known as Ishwar Chandra Vidyasagar, an educationist and social worker of 19th century Bengal.
 The University Grants Commission accorded recognition to the university under Section 12 B on 1 March 1990.

 A short history of Vidyasagar University is written by a faculty of the Anthropology Department in Bengali which was published in January 2001 from Kolkata.
-In this book the author being one of the founder teachers of the university narrated the missions of the institution as well as the deviations and the future possibilities in the context of globalization.
+In this book the author being one of the founder teachers of the university narrated the missions of the institution as well as the deviations and the future possibilities in the context of globalisation.